Savanand/kafka-pipeline/README.md

 ## Kafka Pipeline

 ### Producer and consumer set up
-### Sample messages are being added to the topics created
+### Text messages are being added to the topics created